Tridwoxi/Yuri/README.md

-*This is a project for Prof. Purtee's CSC 171.*

 # Documentation for Yuri

 This project is a four-key rhythm game under the working title *Yuri*.
 It is not complete, but it is presentable!